Charles Woodson: 2010 season: Super Bowl champion

-On September 9, 2010, despite having three years left on his current contract, a thirty-three-year-old Woodson was offered and signed a two-year extension with the Packers, adding five years and $55 million to his existing pact.
+On September 9, 2010, despite having three years left on his current contract, Woodson was offered and signed a two-year extension with the Packers, adding five years and $55 million to his existing pact.
 During the 2010 season, Woodson recorded two interceptions and five forced fumbles for the Packers.
 He was named to the 2011 Pro Bowl as a starting cornerback.
 It was his seventh career selection to the Pro Bowl.
 Woodson was named co-captain along with teammate A. J. Hawk for the Packers defensive unit through the post-season.
-He provided a huge performance, limiting Pro-Bowler DeSean Jackson to just two catches (for 47 yards), and recorded five tackles in the Packers' win over the Philadelphia Eagles in the Wild Card Round on January 9, 2011.
+He provided a huge performance, limiting Pro Bowler DeSean Jackson to just two catches (for 47 yards), and recorded five tackles in the Packers' win over the Philadelphia Eagles in the Wild Card Round on January 9, 2011.
 Woodson also played an important role in Dom Capers' defense in playoff victories against the Atlanta Falcons in the Divisional Round and the Chicago Bears in the NFC Championship and started against the Pittsburgh Steelers in Super Bowl XLV.
 With 1:54 before halftime of the Super Bowl, Woodson broke his collar bone while diving to successfully defend a pass intended for Mike Wallace.
 An emotional Woodson gave a speech to his teammates during halftime.
-Watching from the sidelines in the second half, Woodson cheered his team on to a 31-25 victory, his only championship title.
+Watching from the sidelines in the second half, Woodson cheered his team on to a 31–25 victory, his only championship title.
 Despite his Super Bowl injury, Woodson finished the game with three total tackles, including two solo tackles.

 Barack Obama said if the Bears won the NFC Championship, that he would see them play in Super Bowl XLV, but he would not see Green Bay.
 Woodson sent Obama a jersey saying, "See you at the White House!" and had a pep talk in the locker room.
 He told the team if the President did not want to see the Packers play in the Super Bowl then they would go to the White House.
 The Packers won the Super Bowl, but could not visit the White House until August because of the terms in the NFL Lockout.
 When they visited the White House, Obama made reference to Woodson's pep rally and autographed jersey.
 Woodson responded by handing Barack Obama a certificate stating that Obama is a minority owner of the Packers.
 Obama also said, "I have learned something that many quarterbacks have learned.
 Don't mess with Charles Woodson."

-Engraved inside the 2010 Super Bowl Ring is the numeral “1” along with the words “Mind, Goal, Purpose and Heart”.
-The number and terms veteran cornerback Charles Woodson used during his memorable postgame locker-room speech following the NFC Championship in Chicago.
+Engraved inside the Super Bowl 45 Ring is the numeral "1" along with the words "Mind, Goal, Purpose and Heart": the number and terms veteran cornerback Charles Woodson used during his memorable postgame locker room speech following the NFC Championship in Chicago.
 Woodson was ranked 16th by his fellow players on the NFL Top 100 Players of 2011.